vinarmani/truf-node/README.md

 ### Genesis File

-The genesis file for the TSN-DB is located in the `deployments/networks` directory.
-It contains the initial configuration for the genesis block of the TSN network.
+The genesis file for the TN-DB is located in the `deployments/networks` directory.
+It contains the initial configuration for the genesis block of the TN network.

 #### Fetching Genesis File